 Our laboratory has a long-term interest in determining how the ZP module common to this large family of proteins drives their assembly into filaments and matrices, and how combination of these supramolecular structures to additional domains results in the specific biological functions of the individual proteins, particularly in relation to fertilization.
 Towards this goal, we have solved crystal structures of ZP3 (Monne' et al. Nature 2008; Han et al. Cell 2010) and the polymerization regions of ZP2 and UMOD (Bokhove et al. PNAS 2016).
 More recently, we also determined structures of endoglin - a ZP module-containing protein that does not polymerize - and its complex with key ligand BMP9 (Saito et al. Cell Rep. 2017).
 In parallel, we reported the structures of egg plasma membrane-anchored protein Juno and sperm surface protein Izumo1, whose interaction is essential for triggering the fusion of mammalian gametes (Han et al. Curr.
 Biol.
 2016; Nishimura et al. Curr.
 Biol.
 2016).
 Finally, we solved structures of the sperm-binding domains of mammalian ZP2 and mollusk VERL, as well as structures of complexes between VERL repeats and their sperm counterpart, acrosomal protein lysin (Raj et al. Cell 2017).
 This showed that - despite insignificant sequence similarity - sperm receptor molecules from vertebrates and invertebrates use a common "ZP-N" protein fold to interact with sperm.
 Moreover, it revealed how lysin and VERL interact with each other in both species-specific and non-species-specific manners.

-Our research relies on a comprehensive range of techniques that include molecular biology, protein production in both prokaryotic and eukaryotic systems (with a very strong focus on mammalian cell expression), protein purification, biochemical/biophysical characterization and 3D structure determination by X-ray crystallography.
-In collaboration with other groups, we are also performing functional and electron microscopy studies.
+The research of our group relies on a comprehensive range of techniques that include molecular biology; protein production in both prokaryotic and eukaryotic systems (with a very strong focus on mammalian cell expression); protein purification, biochemical/biophysical characterization; 3D structure determination by X-ray crystallography and cryo-EM; and machine learning-assisted structural modelling.
+In collaboration with other laboratories, we are also performing functional studies using a variety of experimental model systems.